genfuru011/Salvia/docs/en/DESIGN.md

 Salvia v0.2.0 adopts a **Zero Config** philosophy, inspired by Next.js and Fresh.

 ### Internalized Configuration
-Previously exposed configuration files like `deno.json` and `vendor_setup.ts` are now internalized within the Salvia gem.
+Previously exposed configuration files like `vendor_setup.ts` are now internalized within the Salvia gem. `deno.json` remains in your project root as the Single Source of Truth for dependencies.
 This means:

 1.  **No Boilerplate**: You don't need to manage complex build configurations or import maps.
 2.  **Preact Only**: Salvia is opinionated and strictly enforces a Preact + Signals architecture for maximum performance and compatibility.